ywamsendai/new-ywamsendai.org/content/en/home/get-involved.md

 Invest in learning the Japanese culture and language, desiring to demonstrate the Gospel to the unreached millions you will encounter every day.
 Become like a Japanese, to win the Japanese (1 Cor.
 9.20).

 Feeling called to Japan?
-Consider coming to Sendai either for a few weeks, a couple of years, or your whole life!
+Consider coming to Sendai either for a few weeks, a couple of years, or longer!

 [Get involved >]({{< ref "/get-involved/index.md" >}})